Biographies of lesser people starting with M

 Timeline

-Richard, Earl of Pembroke in alliance with Llywelyn of Wales join forces to fight Henry III.
+Richard, Earl of Pembroke in alliance with Llywelyn of Wales join forces to fight King Henry III.
 (Details required). ¹

 Marshal, William (the younger)